Ten Characteristics of High Performing Nonprofit Organizations

 - Revenue.
 The best, high-performing nonprofit organizations can comfortably forecast how much revenue they expect over the next 12 months and update their revenue pipelines every 2 weeks.
 Additionally, these organizations effectively leverage all nonprofit revenue domains – individuals, corporations, foundations, government, earned income, and impact capital.

 - Financial Controls.
 High performing organizations develop year-long, month-by-month budget forecasts that include detailed income and expense projections.
 These types of nonprofits frequently review their budgets to ensure they have a minimum of 6 months’ cash in the bank.
 Additionally, high performers will readily share their balance sheets, income statements, or other measures of financial health when asked.

 - Board.
 Are there at least 3 to 4 people on the board that possess deep experience in business, finance, and/or accounting?
 High performing organizations ensure that they have the right types of experience in place on the board and that the board practices proper governance and oversight, all while supporting the organization’s staff.

 - Relationships.
-The best nonprofits focus on cultivating relationships with current and prospective investors and don’t simply appeal for money.
+The best, high-performing nonprofit organizations focus on cultivating relationships with current and prospective investors and don’t simply appeal for money.
 These organizations actively share updates on outcomes and explain how specific investments have improved operations and increased the nonprofit’s impact.
 They also take the time to learn what is important to each individual investor and leverage this information to further deepen the relationship.

 - Growth.
 Just like the best businesses, the best nonprofits are growing.
 They are successfully creating social impact, raising money, and are growing 10 or 20% a year – or more.

 - Joy.
-Joy permeates the best nonprofit organizations.
+Joy permeates the best, high-performing nonprofit organizations.
 There is nothing better than being part of a high performing organization that changes the world for the better.